One of the biggest questions during a Real Estate transaction is “when do we get our keys?”

 - • You must provide the rest of the purchase price to your lawyer as well as the additional closing costs.

 - • Your lawyer transfers the funds to the seller’s lawyer.

 - • Your lawyer will register the property in your name with the Land Title / Land Registry Office.
 If applicable, they will also register a mortgage (also commonly referred to as “charge”) in favour of your lender.

 - • You will receive a closing report, which includes a copy of the deed/transfer of title.

 - • Your Lawyer will provide instructions on how and where you can get your keys.
-At Deeded, we will typically arrange for lockbox so you can easily access your new property.

 - • Additionally, please make sure you contact all appropriate utilities to inform them you are the new owner (i.e., hydro, electricity, water, condo fees, taxes etc.) so they can update their billing information.